ieee-utd/project-accessibility/backend/README.md

 Version 1.2

 ### Added Functionality from Last Iteration
-* Coverted GET and POST from MongoDB to MySQL
+* Coverted GET by ID, PATCH and DELETE from MongoDB to MySQL

 ### Planned Functionality for Next Iteration
-* Convert GET by ID, PATCH and DELETE from MongoDB to MySQL
+* Brush up on PATCH

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.